stevemckinney/iamsteve/content/blog/0175-bento-layout-css-grid.md

 fileroot: bento-grid-with-css-grid
 ---

 There’s a lot of discussion happening around whether masonry is needed in CSS.
-And this discussion inspired me to create a bento grid using today’s CSS grid.
-So for this, there’s no need for masonry.
+And this discussion brings in things like bento grids.
+It inspired me to create a bento grid using today’s CSS grid and @container queries.

+For this example masonry isn’t required—but it’s something I would like to see part of CSS in whatever way it ends up being.

 **This post is broken down into the following sections**:

 - The bento design
+- Project files
 - HTML structure
 - How to use CSS grid to create a bento layout
 - Managing content within the grid
 - Using Tailwind to apply the design & responsiveness

-> I make the assumption that you’re comfortable setting up Tailwind for your project
+<Blockquote style="notice">I make the assumption that you’re comfortable setting up Tailwind for your project</Blockquote>

-## Bento design to build
+## The bento design
 The design showcases a rough idea of an app I wish existed.
 Each section displays a different feature with larger sections having an illustration of the feature.

 <figure className="prose-exclude grid grid-cols-subgrid col-content">
 <Demo src="https://stevemckinney.github.io/bento-grid/option-1.html" />
 <figcaption className="col-prose">A compact grid showing 6 features of a fictional app.
-Layout will vary based on your device.</figcaption>
+Layout will vary based on your device.
+Live demo.</figcaption>
 </figure>

 ### Considerations